WellthCare

 What Short-Term Health Insurance Can and Cannot Do

-Short-term health insurance is typically called "short-term, limited-duration insurance" (STLDI).
-It is subject to very different rules than ACA-compliant or employer-based plans.
-Here's what you need to know:
+Short-term health insurance is often called "short-term, limited-duration insurance" (STLDI).
+It operates under very different rules than ACA-compliant or employer-based plans.
+Here’s the reality:

 • Coverage gaps: STLDI can exclude or cap pre-existing conditions entirely.
 If you have ongoing health needs, your claim may be denied.

-• No essential health benefits: These plans are not required to cover maternity, mental health, prescription drugs, or preventive care.
-That means they won't complement a comprehensive employer plan that already includes these.
+• No essential health benefits: These plans aren’t required to cover maternity, mental health, prescription drugs, or preventive care.
+So they won’t complement a comprehensive employer plan that already includes those.

-• Annual and lifetime limits: Many short-term plans cap benefits at $100,000 or $500,000, leaving you exposed if a serious illness or accident occurs.
+• Annual and lifetime limits: Many short-term plans cap benefits at $100,000 or $500,000, leaving you exposed if a serious illness or accident strikes.

 • Medical underwriting: Insurers can charge higher premiums or deny coverage based on your health history—something that doesn’t happen with most employer-sponsored plans.

-If you already have a comprehensive health plan through work or the Marketplace, purchasing a short-term plan on top of it creates duplicate coverage that rarely pays out.
+If you already have a comprehensive health plan through work or the Marketplace, adding a short-term plan creates duplicate coverage that rarely pays out.
 Most short-term plans only pay after your primary insurance processes, and they routinely deny or reduce benefits for services already covered elsewhere.

 A Better Alternative: WellthCare’s Zero-Cost Add-On

-Instead of buying a short-term policy that creates complexity and risk, forward-thinking employers and employees are adopting a different approach: a Health-to-Wealth system that works alongside existing coverage.
-WellthCare™, for example, is not insurance-it’s a patent-pending system that turns preventive healthcare into automatic wealth.
+Instead of buying a short-term policy that adds complexity and risk, many employers and employees are adopting a different approach: a Health-to-Wealth system that works alongside existing coverage.
+WellthCare™, for example, isn’t insurance—it’s a patent-pending system that turns preventive healthcare into automatic wealth.
 It’s designed to supplement any existing health plan, including ACA-compliant, self-funded, or fully insured plans, without the pitfalls of STLDI.

 How WellthCare Supplements Without Risk